ryan-chann/MindPulse-2024/README.md

 - A script can be added into the application to automate the process of resetting the AWS SSO credentials.
 - Project planning should include the findings of tools required to build the application and training for it.
 - The executed processes must be documented to increase maintainability, code quality can be improved.
 - Every written code should be documented to increase clarity
+- Application can be improved with horizontal scaling ability by leveraging the potential of Spring Boot framework

 ## Video Demo
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/Venvnqz646s/0.jpg)](https://www.youtube.com/watch?v=Venvnqz646s)